 Academic journals in the field of onomastics include the Journal of the English Place-Name Society (U.K.) and Names: A Journal of Onomastics, published by the American Name Society.

 - "The study of place-names (toponymy) is closely allied to geography, history, and related disciplines.
 The study of personal names (anthroponymy) is related to genealogy, sociology, and anthropology.
 Another sub-discipline is literary onomastics, which examines the use of proper names in literature, and often focuses on the names of characters in fiction (characternyms).
 A primary requirement of onomastics is the clarification of certain basic terms relating to the concept proper name.
 In casual usage, proper names, proper nouns, and capitalized words are often taken to be the same thing.
 That assumption, however, can mislead, because the three expressions refer to three different things which partially overlap."

-(John Algeo, "Onomastics," in The Oxford Companion to the English Language, ed. by Tom McArthur.
-Oxford Univ.
-Press, 1992)
+(John Algeo, "Onomastics."
+The Oxford Companion to the English Language, ed. by Tom McArthur.
+Oxford University Press, 1992)

-(Richard Coates, "Onomastics," The Cambridge History of the English Language, Volume IV, by Richard M. Hogg et al. Cambridge Univ.
-Press, 1999)
+(Richard Coates, "Onomastics," The Cambridge History of the English Language, Volume IV, by Richard M. Hogg et al. Cambridge University Press, 1999)